 HINT: Do your best not to fully cover the meat as it braises, this will cause the meat to not braise or cook down to that tender, juicy bite we're looking for.

-- Variations: throw in some turnips, parsnips, potatoes, diced zucchini, cauliflower, or even eggplant for a more veggie-foward version.
-The zucchini and eggplant should be added toward the end of the cooking time as it will cook down quicker than potatoes or cauliflower and tend to fall apart.
+- Vary the Veggies: Throw in some turnips, parsnips, potatoes, diced zucchini, cauliflower, or even eggplant for a more veggie-foward version.
+The zucchini and eggplant should be added toward the end of the cooking time as it will cook down quicker than potatoes or cauliflower and tend to fall apart

 Can I use a slow cooker?